drwpow/kara/README.md

 -----------
 This is intended for **medium to advanced WordPress developers** that plan on styling their website from scratch.

 This is pretty minimal even for a blank theme.
 Contains **no CSS resets,** **no object-oriented tomfolery,** and contains only core HTML elements and WP functions.
-I also removed template comments because I feel the purpose of the little that’s there is self-evident.
+I also removed PHP comments because I feel the purpose of the little that’s there is self-evident (except for `functions.php`).

 *Kara*, meaning “empty” or “void” in Japanese, is something I’ve developed after spending years working with WordPress’s template system.
 Every site I build basically comes from this code base, though this is the first time I’ve standardized it.
 Every line was hand-crafted with full knowledge of what it does.
 Many CSS classes and containers were removed; some were left behind only as a starting example.
 This exists primarily because I didn’t find “blank” themes to be “blank” enough.